ajfisher/robotnik-workshop/README.md

 # Robotnik workshop notes

-This folder has a wealth of information about the robotnik kit we're working with including information about how the basic circuits work, some thoughts around any physical build requirements you may have and then some examples as well.
+This folder has a wealth of information about the robotnik kit we're working with including information about how the basic circuits work.

 This guide will show you the basics of using robotnik.
-To see more, look at the readme file in the exercises or physical folders.
+To see more, look at the readme file in the exercises folder.

 ## Quick view